Chinstrap penguin: Behaviour

 On land, they build circular nests from stones and lay two eggs, which are incubated by the male and the female for shifts of around 6 days each.
 The chicks hatch after around 37 days, and have fluffy grey backs and white fronts.
 The chicks stay in the nest for 20–30 days before joining other chicks in a crèche.
-Around 50–60 days old, they moult, gaining their adult feathers and go to sea.
+Around 50–60 days old, they molt, gaining their adult feathers, and go to sea.

-Chinstrap penguins are generally considered the most aggressive and ill-tempered species of penguin.
+Chinstrap penguins are generally considered the most aggressive and ill-tempered species of penguin, often attacking anything approaching its nesting grounds that is not a Chinstrap penguin, including predators, humans, and other species of penguin like Adélie penguins.

-Chinstrap penguins microsleep over 10,000 times a day and accomplish this in 4 second bouts of sleep.
-The sleep can be both bihemispheric and unihemispheric slow-wave sleep.
-The penguins accumulate over 11 hours of sleep for each hemisphere daily.
+Chinstrap penguins microsleep over 10,000 times a day and accomplish this in 4-second bouts of sleep.
+Sleep can be both bihemispheric and unihemispheric slow-wave sleep.
+The penguins accumulate about 11 hours of sleep per hemisphere each day.

 Roy and Silo

 In 2004, two male chinstrap penguins named Roy and Silo in Central Park Zoo, New York City, formed a pair bond and took turns trying to "hatch" a rock, for which a keeper eventually substituted a fertile egg, and the pair subsequently hatched and raised the chick.
 Penguins, by nature, hatch eggs and are social creatures.
 The children's book And Tango Makes Three was written based on this event.